 Business owners who don’t take the time to prepare for holiday shoppers may find themselves at a disadvantage during the final quarter of the year.
-Here are several ways you can step up your marketing campaign this season for more sales, engagement and leads.
+Here are several ways you can step up your marketing campaign this season for more leads, engagement and sales.

 As of October 2021, according to research by GSMA Intelligence, there are 5.29 billion mobile phone users worldwide.
-In other words, over half of the population owns a cell phone, and many of those people shop online during the holiday season.
+In other words, over half of the world’s population owns a cell phone, and many of those people shop online during the holiday season.
 The key to creating an effective mobile design for your users this year is simplicity.
 When someone lands on your website, they should know within seconds who you are, how you can help and why they should care.
 If necessary, you should also quickly explain how your business is maintaining safety measures during COVID-19.

 Mobile design goes far beyond the initial appearance of your business; it also includes how your site functions.
-For example, mobile users are notorious for abandoning their shopping cart if they have to fill out multiple pages to complete their order.
+For example, mobile users are notorious for abandoning their shopping carts if they have to fill out multiple pages to complete their orders.

-One way to optimize for mobile is to try and create a simplified checkout page that allows users to browse your store, pick what they want and complete their purchase with minimal effort.
+One way to optimize for mobile is to create a simplified checkout page that allows users to make a purchase with minimal effort.

-One of the biggest problems business owners face during the holiday season is they don't have enough content ready.
+One of the biggest problems business owners face during the holiday season is not having enough content ready.
 If you’re falling behind this year, don’t worry.
-You can still create all of your email newsletters, promotions and blog content in the first few weeks of November.
+You can still create all of your email newsletters, promotions and blog content in the first few weeks of the holiday season.
 But the sooner your content is ready, the better.

 The advantage of planning your content is you’ll have more time to build rapport and engage with your audience through your email and social media marketing campaigns.
 It’s not easy to build trust and close a sale in just a few days, but by providing meaningful insight and content early, you’re setting the stage for more sales this holiday season.